 Gastroschisis is diagnosed by ultrasound (US).
 This US may have been requested by your primary doctor because you had an increased level of alpha fetal protein (AFP) in your blood.
 Alternatively, gastroschisis may be diagnosed by a routine US after approximately 10-12 weeks of pregnancy.
 When abdominal organs such as the intestines or stomach are seen floating freely outside of the abdominal cavity of the developing fetus, gastroschisis is confirmed.
 Unfortunately, we still see a few patients each year who are not diagnosed until birth.
 When this occurs, the newborn must be immediately transported to a center capable of managing gastroschisis emergency treatment.

 How is gastroschisis managed before birth?

 Although there is no specific prenatal treatment for babies with gastroschisis, we have a comprehensive approach to managing these pregnancies starting with diagnosis.
 Our prenatal management centers on acquiring as much information about your baby as possible.
 We accomplish that by using high resolution fetal ultrasound.

-High resolution fetal ultrasonography is a non-invasive test performed by one of our ultrasound specialists.
-The test involves looking at your baby through the mother’s abdomen using an ultrasound probe.
+High-resolution fetal ultrasonography is a non-invasive test performed by one of our ultrasound specialists.
+The test uses reflected sound waves to create images of the baby within the womb.
 When abdominal organs such as the intestines or stomach are seen floating freely outside of the abdominal cavity of the developing fetus, gastroschisis is confirmed.
 A finding of intra-abdominal bowel dilatation sometimes suggests complicated gastroschisis, where a portion of the bowel may be blocked (called an atresia).
 In addition to the intestinal measurements, we will also check many other measurements that will help us to tell how your baby is being affected by the gastroschisis.